owntone/owntone-server/docs/alsa.md

 may not always refer to `hw:E30` and thus in such a case using the alternate name is useful.

-## Configuring forked-daapd
+## Configuring OwnTone

-`forked-daapd` can support a single ALSA device or multiple ALSA devices.
+OwnTone can support a single ALSA device or multiple ALSA devices.

 ```
 # example audio section for server for a single soundcard